-- evant for all sectors and industries.
+- Information Technology is a cross-over discipline relevant for all sectors and industries.
 Investments in technology and telecommuncation are longterm investments and have to be strategically planned.
 Elegant technology is not enough, the information society can only be established via small projects all over the countrie.
-Especially computer literacy is not to be taken for granted but has to be integral part of each countries technology strategy, e.g. digital government, etc. - Although the region has changed dramatically over the past decades, the critical factor foreign investment has to be addressed by all countries as an instrument to overcome discrepancies fast.
+Especially computer literacy is not to be taken for granted but has to be integral part of each countries technology strategy, e.g. digital government, etc. - Although the region has changed dramatically over the past decades, the critical factor foreign investment has to be adressed by all countries as an instrument to overcome discrepancies fast.
 In this regard the legal security and predictability is of high importance to all companies. - Local education, local language skills and local competencies are central to speed up the individual economic development and keep it sustainable as well as to retain key people in the region.
 The young population has to be motivated to stay and thus drive the country forward.